-He added that he debated whether or not to accept the Israel Prize due to the “deteriorating situation” of the “Right, which is continuing the occupation.”
+Prof. David Shulman said he debated whether or not to accept the Israel Prize due to the "deteriorating situation" of the "Right, which is continuing the occupation."

 By LIDAR GRAVÉ-LAZIUpdated: MAY 13, 2016 00:05